Adrianowsski/HealthSync/README.md

 - **Patients** to book appointments, view records, chat with staff, and manage prescriptions
 - **Staff** to administer site content, handle registrations, and generate reports

-> <!-- High-level summary of both user-facing and admin functionality. -->

 ---